ArnaudWeyts/Shillanator/README.md

 Available in the chrome webstore soon!

 To install manually:
-- download the chrome.crx file from the releases.
+- Download the chrome.crx file from the releases
-- enter chrome://extensions in your url
+- Enter chrome://extensions in your url
-- drag the chrome.crx file into the page
+- Drag the chrome.crx file into the page

 ##Firefox